Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX 1060 should in theory be quite a bit superior to the Radeon HD 7870 in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 1060 should theoretically be a lot superior to the Radeon HD 7870 in general. (explain)

-Texel RateThe GeForce GTX 1060 will be a lot (about 51%) more effective at anisotropic filtering than the Radeon HD 7870. (explain)
+Texel RateThe GeForce GTX 1060 will be much (more or less 51%) more effective at texture filtering than the Radeon HD 7870. (explain)

-Pixel RateThe GeForce GTX 1060 should be a lot (more or less 126%) more effective at anti-aliasing than the Radeon HD 7870, and also able to handle higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 1060 is much (about 126%) more effective at full screen anti-aliasing than the Radeon HD 7870, and also should be able to handle higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison